RomanShaburov/Ping-Pong-game-on-Python/README.md

 This is a ping pong game.
-It includes common ping pong and some mods for the game.
+CAUTION game doesn't support English language, Russian languafe only It includes common ping pong and some mods for the game.
 The game is created only for entertainment purposes.
 I hope you enjoy playing it and leave feedback.